-And before we dive into the best part-time jobs for 2020, keep in mind the benefits that part-time jobs offer and see which fit your current lifestyle the best:
+Before we divulge our list of the best part-time jobs, keep in mind the benefits that part-time jobs offer as you read.
+Be sure to see which jobs best fit your current lifestyle in order to make the right choice.

 - Part-time jobs are typically flexible